JiyouEdenPark/IGotYourBack/README.md

 Notes:
 - Each servo motor requires:
   - One 220μF capacitor for noise reduction
+- Power supply input requires:
-  - One 470μF capacitor for power stabilization
+  - Three 470μF capacitors for power stabilization
 - Use solid core wire for circuit connections
 - Use stranded wire for servo extensions